decembersnow1234/git_repo_sufficiency_policy/README.md

 - The prepared dataset for the data analysis.

-## 4_similarity_score - Computing of prevalence and building of the consensus matrix.
+## 4_similarity_score - Computing of prevalence and building of the consensus matrix

 This code allows the calculation of similarity of policy and abstract.

 It uses the outputs of the other phases that will be used to compute the matrix of correlations pondered by a similarity score.
-The similarity score is cmputed using Proportional Sentence Match.
+The similarity score is computed using Proportional Sentence Match.

 In this Jupyter Notebook we will:
 1. Import the data retrieved from the policy and outcome clustering process ;